Why do people get intimidated by the idea of giving an interview?

 Experiences of others are quite useful and help you shape up your own.
 If you are smart, you can learn from it and avoid the mistakes that other people committed on their interviews.
 A wrong way of assessing those experiences is to believe that you are going to face the same troubles.

 Don’t Worry About What You Can Lose But Focus on What You Can Gain

-The stakes are usually high when giving an interview but this is not the time to be worrying about that.
-When preparing for a job interview focus on the immediate task and try to give the interview perfectly so that you are sure you have given your best.
+The stakes are usually high when giving an interview, but this is not the time to be worrying about that.
+When preparing for a job interview focus on the immediate task and try to give the interview correctly so that you are sure you have given your best.